gregjacobs/Autolinker.js/README.md

 - Will properly handle URLs with query parameters or a named anchor (i.e. hash)
 - Will autolink email addresses.
 - Will autolink phone numbers.
-- Will autolink Twitter handles.
+- Will autolink mentions (Twitter, Instagram).
 - Will autolink hashtags.
 - Will properly handle HTML input.
 The utility will not change the `href` attribute inside anchor (&lt;a&gt;) tags (or any other tag/attribute for that